-The advisors in University College help students choose an appropriate major, develop a plan for completing the requirements to transfer to a school as quickly as possible, and identify university resources they can use to improve their academic standing.
+The advisors in University College help students choose an appropriate major that supports their educational and career goals, develop a plan for completing the requirements to transfer to a school as quickly as possible, and identify university resources they can use to improve their academic standing.
 Most students meet with their advisors at least once a semester to review their academic plans and to check on changes in degree requirements.
 In addition, most schools join University College in offering information sessions that review degree requirements and procedures for admission to the majors.
 Students can call the school they are interested in for information about the dates and locations of these sessions.
 All students are required to meet with their advisors during the first semester at IUPUI to develop an academic plan for transferring to their degree-granting schools.